TYehan/NuSMV-Practicals/readme.md

 read_model -i <file>.smv
 ```

 Replace <file>.smv with the file name of your model.
+When including the file name you can specify the path as well if the file is not in the current directory.

 #### Process the model step by entering theses commands sequentially: